dhis2/training-docs/content/design_for_data_use/tg_attributes.md

 ### Show how to manage category options in maintenance

-In our example, let us create the category options that we had used to disaggregate our Immuniuzation data set.
-This consists only of Targets and Results.
+In our example, let us create the category options that we had used to disaggregate our Immunization data set.
+This consists only of Donor 1 and Donor 2.

 Navigate to maintenance -> Category -> Category Option